List of Blue Bloods characters: Jamie Reagan

 Sergeant Jameson Reagan is the youngest son of Frank Reagan.
 He is portrayed by Will Estes.

-Biography

-First introduced as a young police officer and recent Harvard Law School graduate, Jamie is the youngest child of the current New York City Police Commissioner Frank Reagan and his wife Mary.
+First introduced as a young police officer and recent Harvard Law School graduate, Jamie is the youngest child of the current Frank Reagan and his Mary.
 Jamie grew up in Bay Ridge, Brooklyn with two older brothers, Danny and Joe, and an older sister, Erin.
-His shield number as a patrol officer was 60528, and as a sergeant is 71181.
+His shield number as a patrol officer was 60528 and as a sergeant is 71181.